Malobika8/All-In-One/OOP/AbstractClasses-Interface-Ch-4.md

 ### Uses of Interfaces in Java are mentioned below:

 - It is used to achieve total abstraction.
+- Interfaces cannot have any concrete methods.
 - Since java does not support multiple inheritances in the case of class, by using an interface it can achieve multiple inheritances.
 - Any class can extend only 1 class, but can any class implement an infinite number of interfaces.
 - It is also used to achieve loose coupling.
 - Interfaces are used to implement abstraction.
+- Interface methods are public and abstract by default.
+- Interface variables are static and final by default.

 ### So, the question arises why use interfaces when we have abstract classes?